nondejus/AwesomeUnityCommunity/README.md

 * [Unity3DPolylineEditor](https://github.com/Dandarawy/Unity3DPolylineEditor) - 2D Polyline Editor for Unity3D.
 * [DoomStyleAnimatedBillboard](https://github.com/richardschembri/DoomStyleAnimatedBillboard) - Animated billboard with multiple view angles.
 * [Unity Sprite Cutter](https://github.com/sabikku/unity-sprite-cutter "") - Simple solution for cutting sprites in runtime.
+* [PixelSpriteGenerator Unity](https://github.com/Shogan/PixelSpriteGenerator-Unity "") - A port of the PixelSpriteGenerator to C# for use with the Unity3D game engine.

 ## :bulb: AI <a name="ai"></a>